-Isle of Man Companies which holds assets can be dissolved, usually this happens when the Company’s annual returns are not filed.
-In such cases the Registry uses its powers to dissolve the Company under Section 273.
+Isle of Man Companies can be dissolved, usually this happens when the Company’s annual returns are not filed, in such cases the Registry uses its powers to dissolve the Company under Section 273.

 Assets belonging to dissolved Isle of Man companies fall Bona Vacantia – which means they become the property of the Crown or in the case of the Isle of Man – the Attorney General.